+Signed by Signed by

-Signed by Councillor Steve Curran Leader of the Council Signed by Niall Bolger Chief Executive
+Councillor Steve Curran Niall Bolger

+Leader of the Council Chief Executive

 PART 7: GLOSARY

 A statement of accounts needs to be prepared in accordance with applicable accounting standards that incorporate a wide range of technical phrases.
 This glossary has been provided to aid readers of the accounts by explaining some of these.